Vihaan-Kakati/DevJams-25/README.md

 ### Prerequisites

-Make sure you have Python 3.9+ and pip installed on your system.
+Make sure you have Python 3.10 or less and pip installed on your system.

 ```sh
 python --version